Home | Contact | Impressum | Print | Deutsch

 Ecopolicy

-The purpose
+The purpose of ecopolicy

-It is undeniable that we are not better informed by the mere fact that we get more information.
-An excess of data can be a direct cause of
+It is undeniable that we are not better informed by the mere fact

-far contributed very little if nothing to the understanding of complexity.
+that we get more information.
+An excess of data can be a direct cause ofour ignorance.
+The development of electronic data processing has so far contributed very little if nothing to the understanding of complexity.
 On the contrary, it has even enhanced the process of splitting reality into fragments.
 However, adequate multimedia programs may help handling complexity by getting aquainted with pattern recognition and

 a parallel processing of the interconnected levels of our reality.
-The simulation game 'Ecopolicy®' was conceived as a contribution to this necessity.
+The simulation game 'ecopolicy®' was conceived as a contribution to this necessity.

 The game

-all interlinked in such a way by mathematical relations that each decision results in a chain of effects and repercussions just like in real life.
+Politics, production, environmental stress, quality of life, education and population are important sectors of human life.
+In the game they are all interlinked in such a way by mathematical relations that each decision results in a chain of effects and repercussions just like in real life.
 Players can 'be in power' in an industrial nation and two other countries (a developing and a treshold nation) and there is even the possibility of determining the initial situation and dynamics for a country of one's own imagination.
 The creative possibilities of game variations are practically unlimited.

 The educational approach